Small cities and towns that is.

 I know, most people when they think of South Carolina think of beaches or tidewater river communities.

-But believe you me South Carolina’s Upcountry or Mountain Region is a real change of pace.
+But believe you me South Carolina’s Upcountry, Upstate or Mountain Region is a real change of pace.
 It has just about everything you could be looking for.

-Is it any wonder Upstate South Carolina attracts large numbers of young and old?
+Is it any wonder Upstate South Carolina attracts large numbers of young families and families looking to retire?
 Those of you starting new careers and those of you moving from careers into that next phase of life.

 Without further ado our first stop today is the city of Greenwood SC, population 22,533.